linucs/magnet/README.md

 # Magnet
-An open source Social Hub, that can be used to collect, moderate and display posts from various social-network.
+An open source Social Hub, used to collect, moderate and display posts from Social Networks.

 ## Main features
 - Content fetching from Facebook, Twitter (streaming API are supported), Instagram, Tumblr or a RSS feed